Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Does the tip and shaft size and shape make a difference?

-For applying english, a smaller-diameter and rounder tip (approximately dime radius) is generally recommended.
+For applying english, a smaller-diameter shaft and rounder tip (approximately "dime" radius) is generally recommended.
 Here are some possible reasons:

-One advantage of a flatter tip is that a center-ball hit, with some tip placement inaccuracy, will generally have less unintentional english (and unexpected throw).
-In other words, a larger, flatter tip is more "forgiving" with near-center-ball hits.
-It is also easier to control small amount of sidespin since more cue offset is required to create more sidespin, as compared to a rounder tip.
+One advantage of a flatter tip is that a center-ball hit, with some tip placement inaccuracy, will generally have less unintentional english (and unexpected squirt/swerve/throw).
+In other words, a larger, flatter tip is more "forgiving" with misalignment errors for near-center-ball hits.
+It may also be easier to control small amounts of sidespin since more cue offset is required to create more sidespin, as compared to a rounder tip.
+With stroking errors, where the cue is pivoted relative to the bridge, a flatter tip will result in less sidespin; however, the CB will head in the direction of the pivoted cue (minus the small amount of squirt corresponding to the small amount of sidespin).
+Therefore, the potential benefits of automatic stroking-error correction due to back-hand english (BHE) effects won't work as well with a flatter tip (unless the bridge length is very long).

 Here's an expanded diagram from "Squirt - Part VI: tip shape" (BD, January, 2008) that illustrates tip shape effects: